gnolang/blog/posts/2024-05-21_the-gnome/README.md

 promises, sometimes the loss of life savings, and the demise of entire web3 communities.

-Our field of crypto needs more gnomes to create timeless software and protocols for humanity.
+The blockchain world needs more gnomes to create timeless software and protocols for the benefit of humanity.
 Such technology should be:

 1. intuitive (easy to use and understand)
-2. expressive (for societal infrastructure; finance, social, knowledge)
+2. expressive (for societal infrastructure, finance, social, knowledge)
 3. finalized (completed)
 4. secure (unhackable)
 5. scalable (affordable)

 This is what we seek to bring to the world through gno.land.